Disney Dining Plan – What is it + Should You Get it

 4. Do you like knowing as you go into a restaurant that you can have anything you want without looking at the price?

 From personal experience and in all our research, we can safely say the Dining Plan will not save you money, unless you get it by way of a promotion like the Disney Dining Plan Promotion.
-You can find out more straight from Disney here.
-Disney runs regular promotions on their dining plans throughout the year.

 5 Reasons to Buy The Disney Dining Plan